-Ottolenghi has become a household name, transforming the way we cook with vibrant ingredients, bold flavours and veg-championing techniques hailing from his Middle Eastern and Eastern Mediterranean heritage.
-He has co-authored and published seven cookbooks, including Plenty, Jerusalem, and his latest award-winning cookbook, SIMPLE all packed with well-tested recipes that deliver on flavour every time.
-Here's a round-up of some of Ottolenghi's best recipes, spanning smoother-than-smooth hummus, veggie sides, tray-bake chicken and inspired desserts.
+There's no denying that the way we cook has been utterly transformed by Yotam Ottolenghi.
+With vibrant ingredients, bold flavours and veg-centric recipes, he and his test kitchen team have ushered in a new era of home cooking.
+He has co-authored and published eight cookbooks, including Plenty, Jerusalem, and his latest book Ottolenghi FLAVOUR, all packed with well-tested recipes that deliver on flavour every time.
+Here's a round-up of some of Ottolenghi's best recipes, spanning smoother-than-smooth hummus, veggie sides, tray-bake chicken, and some truly inspired desserts.

 A gorgeously simple sharing starter of spiced roasted tomatoes and creamy yoghurt.
 Ottolenghi recommends, "plenty of crusty sourdough or focaccia to mop it all up".